 As part of our evaluation and treatment, some patients may need additional testing and procedures.
 Some of the testing may include a cardiothoracic (CT) scan and Ultrasound-Guided Botox® injections.

 Many of our patients will need a specialized CT Angiogram of the neck and the chest.
 This is a unique scan developed at Mass General that shows a detailed view of the thoracic outlet region from the top of the neck to the mid-chest area.
 The three-dimensional images in this scan take approximately 10 days for the radiologists to reconstruct and read, so your results will not be immediately available.
 The results are an important piece of information that our team will use to determine how to treat your symptoms.
-For the interpretation of these results, please call the office approximately 10 days after the study and request to be put on our call-back list.
+To receive your results, please call the office approximately 10 days after the study.

 Ultrasound-Guided Botox Injections

 Botox® changed my quality of life.
 I am able to be in less pain and have more of my regular life functionality brought back.
 I felt less pain at work, could sleep better at home and feel better overall.
 It is a miracle treatment and I’m grateful to live in a place that offers it.
 It has really been so life changing for me.

 In some cases, the muscles in the neck and shoulder area can be contributing to compression or irritation of the nerves and blood vessels in the thoracic outlet.
 One way our team evaluates patients is by injecting Botox® into certain muscles in the thoracic outlet.
 These injections are performed by physicians in the Department of Radiology using ultrasound to precisely target specific muscles.
 The injections may help relieve some of the compression in the thoracic outlet.